vrikodar/P4ck3t/P4ck3t.md

 # IP Routing

 `from google` IP Routing is an umbrella term for the set of protocols that determine the path that data follows in order to travel across multiple networks from its source to its destination.

+## Routed Protocol vs Routing Protocol

+`Routed Protocol`
+     - carries user Data
+     - eg:IPv4,IPv6
+     - each router making independent decision in determining path

+`Routing Protocols`
+     - Examples: EIGRP,OSPF,RIP,ISIS,BGP
+     - used by routers to communicate information about networks
+     - determine the best route between networks
+     - These Different Routing Protocols will use different parameters in determining the best path